Read This First

 Prompt 5: ChatGPT suggested using credence in low-evidence contexts.
 I want to push back.
 Despite its etymological ties, credence is currently used in scientific fields to denote a degree of belief that maps to the degree of relevant evidence.
 Right?

-The central claim is this: You are correct that the term credence has a specific usage in scientific and epistemological contexts that aligns with a degree of belief proportionate to the degree of supporting evidence.
+In plain terms: You are correct that the term credence has a specific usage in scientific and epistemological contexts that aligns with a degree of belief proportionate to the degree of supporting evidence.

 In scientific and philosophical usage, credence refers to a degree of belief that reflects the weight of evidence supporting a particular hypothesis or claim.